 CAN WE APPLY AI TO BUILDING AND CONSTRUCTION?

 Yes, we can.
 The distribution of AI in construction is not that wide yet, but still, it exists.
-As there are many ways of implementing AI in construction, let’s have a closer look at the most popular ones.
+As there are many examples of Artificial Intelligence in construction, let’s have a closer look at the most popular ones.

 WHAT ARE THE REASONS TO TRY AI?